NL66278/pyPostcode/README.md

 ### Manually

-pyPostcode consists of a single file (pyPostcode.py) that you can put in your python search path or in site-packages (or dist-packages depending on the platform)
+You can run pyPostcode by changing to the main directory and call it as a package with the three required arguments:

+python -m pyPostcode <api-key> <postal code> <house_number>

-You can also simply run it by putting it in the same directory as you main script file or start a python interpreter in the same directory. pyPostcode works with Python 2.7.x and 3.5.x (you're welcome to test other versions)
+pyPostcode works with Python 2.7.x and 3.5.x (you're welcome to test other versions)

 ### API-key